-Ottoman Court's mentality about balancing out supply and demand were both supply-side and demand-side.
-On the supply-side, Ottoman Courts regulated the suppliers that not to produce than the amount of demand in order to keep sustainable production.
-On the other side, Courts supported the producers to supply in order to reach the amount of demand to satisfy the consumers' utility.
-As it is seen in a verdict that the suppliers who produce tail lamp (a kind of reflector) for fire department should have maximum 21 headmen and maximum 30 workbenches.
+Ottoman court's mentality about balancing out supply and demand was both supply-side and demand-side.
+On the supply-side, Ottoman courts regulated the suppliers that not to produce than the amount of demand in order to keep sustainable production.
+On the other side, courts supported the producers to supply in order to reach the amount of demand to satisfy the consumers' utility.
+As it is seen in a verdict that1 the number of suppliers who produce tail lamp (a kind of reflector) for fire department had to be maximum 21 headmen and maximum 30 workbenches.
 Courts determined upper limits for this job.
-In another verdict about shammers was restricting the number of business in Istanbul.
-The justification of this verdict was the number of shammer business in Istanbul had reached the sufficient level and the new businesses would had bad effects on shammer profession.
-Another given verdict had same reasons and same restrictions for butchers.
+In another verdict about shammers2 was restricting the number of business in Istanbul.
+The justification of this verdict was the number of shammer business in Istanbul had reached the sufficient level and the new businesses would have bad effects on shammer profession.
+Another given verdict had same reasons and same restrictions for butchers.3